-Prior to contract award, the agency's contract manager or procurement director405 must:
+Prior to contract award, the agency's contract manager or procurement director403 must:

-- review the contents of the contract file for the contract, including the checklist, to ensure that all documents required by state law or applicable agency rules are complete and present in the file; and - certify in a written document to be included in the contract file that the review required under paragraph (1) was completed.406
+- 1. review the contents of the contract file for the contract, including the checklist, to ensure that all documents required by state law or applicable agency rules are complete and present in the file; and - 2. certify in a written document to be included in the contract file that the review required under paragraph (1) was completed.
+404

-400 TEX.
+398 TEX.
 GOV'T CODE § 2157.0685; 1 TEX.
 ADMIN.
 CODE § 212.41.

-401 The term "sensitive personal information" has the meaning assigned by Section 521.002 of the Business & Commerce Code.
+399 The term "sensitive personal information" has the meaning assigned by Section 521.002 of the Business & Commerce Code.
 TEX.
 GOV'T CODE § 2262.056(a).
-402 TEX.
-GOV'T CODE § 2262.056(c).

-403 General Appropriations Act, Senate Bill 1, 87th R.S. at Article IX, Section 17.09(e).
-Required information for the contract extension includes, but is not limited to, the following: the cost of the contract; the duration of the contract; the reason for the extension of the contract; and a plan to ensure that the contract can be completed within the extension period, signed by the executive director or other similar agency or institution administrator, or designee of the agency or institution.
+401 General Appropriations Act, House Bill 1, 88th R.S. at Article IX, Section 17.09(e).
+Required information for the contract extension includes, but is not limited to, the following: the cost of the contract: the duration of the contract: the reason for the extension of the contract; and a plan to ensure that the contract can be completed within the extension period, signed by the executive director or other similar agency or institution administrator, or designee of the agency or institution.
 Additional reporting requirements may also apply.

-404 34 TEX.
+^{402 34} TEX.
 ADMIN.
 CODE § 20.217(a).

-405 For the required certification, an agency's contract manager or procurement director may delegate to a person in the agency's procurement office.
+403 For the required certification, an agency's contract manager or procurement director may delegate to a person in the agency's procurement office.
 TEX.
 GOV'T CODE § 2262.053(g).